livro-aberto/BookCloud/README.md

 Create a new user for bookcloud

-    CREATE USER '<newusersname>'@'localhost' IDENTIFIED BY '<password>';
+    CREATE USER 'bookclouduser'@'localhost' IDENTIFIED BY '<password>';

+Create a new database

+    CREATE DATABASE bookcloud;

 Grant user access to the database.
 To simplify, you can grant access to anything:

-    GRANT ALL PRIVILEGES ON * . * TO '<newusersname>'@'localhost';
+    GRANT ALL PRIVILEGES ON bookcloud . * TO 'bookclouduser'@'localhost';
     FLUSH PRIVILEGES;

-Log out with root (pressing `Ctr-D`), then log in with the new user:
+Log out with root (pressing `Ctr-D`), then thes the new user's login:

     mysql -u <newusersname> -p

-Create a new database

-    CREATE DATABASE <databasename>;

-Usually `bookcloud` is a good name for the database.

 ## Configuring the app